Teycir/Chuckle/README.md

 - Professional-looking memes in seconds

 **⚡ Super Fast**
-- 2 clicks from text to meme
+- 1 click from text to meme (Alt+M shortcut)
 - No uploading images or typing captions
-- Share instantly to social media
+- Share instantly to Twitter, Reddit, LinkedIn, or Email

 **🔒 Private & Secure**
 - Your API key stays on your computer